 where both $\Pi_\qbf$ and $\Theta_\qbf$ are real-valued functions.
 Comparing the real and imaginary parts of Eq.~\eqref{eq:cubicProjection}, we have the equation of motion

 where the density correlation is $C_\qbf =\langle{\rho_{-\qbf}}{\rho_{\qbf}} \rangle$.

-By solving the imaginary time equations of motion Eq.~\eqref{eq:imagEOMBoson} and \eqref{eq:imagEOMlambda}, one obtains the variational parameters that minimize the energy for given electronic state $|\psi_e\rangle$.
+By solving the imaginary-time equations of motion \eqref{eq:imagEOMBoson} and \eqref{eq:imagEOMlambda}, one obtains the variational parameters that minimize the energy for given electronic state $|\psi_e\rangle$.
 In particular for $\qbf=0$, the renormalized phonon energy in Eq.~\eqref{eq:renormalizedPhononFreq} reduces to $\omega_0$ and the electronic correlations in Eq.~\eqref{eq:defCorrelations} vanish, leading to the saddle-point solution $\lambda_0 = g_0/\omega_0$.
 This condition has been exploited above to simplify the effective electronic Hamiltonian.